What is the message? Perspectives on Visual Data Communication: Implications for designing public-facing visualizations

+\item \textbf{\textit{Show what differences mean}: Make comparisons visible and interpretable through clear reference points.} Even simple visualizations need clear reference points to support sensemaking.
+Differences should be easy to perceive and interpretable relative to baselines, thresholds, and contextual frames.
+This is especially important for temporal and geospatial data.
+Including explanations of units, terminology, and reference values, alongside key information about measurements or data sources, makes distinctions explicit, and clear reference frames support meaningful comparisons. \textit{(\ref{subsec:findings-reader}, \ref{subsec:findings-chart-messagetext}, \ref{subsec:findings-producer-comparison})}

-\textbf{\textit{Make it stick}: Make it hard to separate context from a chart.} Especially in light of the ease of sharing information on social media, consider how to make a message stick with a visualization, i.e. by making messages explicit in captions or in other formats.
-Other contextual information which supports sensemaking and transparency, i.e. citations, data sources or other relevant metadata, should also be attached to a chart.
+\item \textbf{\textit{Make it stick:} Make it hard to separate context from a chart.} Especially given the ease of sharing on social media, consider how to ensure the message travels with the visualization, e.g., by making it explicit in captions or titles.
+Other contextual information that supports sensemaking and transparency, such as citations, data sources, or relevant metadata, should also be embedded within or linked to the chart. \textit{(\ref{subsec:findings-chart-messagetext}, \ref{subsec:findings-producer-planning})}

-\textbf{\textit{Text-it}: Rethink the role of text on and around the chart} Similarly, textual elements, i.e. annotations and titles are key to drawing people in and setting them up for `sensemaking success'.
-Supporting readers in understanding and articulating what they see can improve the communication of the intended message of a chart.
-At the same time, care is needed.
-Words have power; people engage with information in different ways; and visual comprehension differs cognitively from understanding text.
-Our findings show that messages are derived in contexts, including the context of an article, a magazine, science communication and societal landscapes more broadly.

-\textbf{\textit{Prepare}: Articulate intended message prior to chart design} Clear simple messages are more likely to be understood by visualization readers.
-Think about the envisioned audience for a visualization and tailor messages accordingly.
-At the same time, consider how other audiences may understand a message.

-\textbf{\textit{Participation}: Test message with audiences.} We recommend involving visualization readers in the design process in order to facilitate more user-centered visualization design processes.
-Testing the success of the communicative intent (or the intended message) with representatives of various audiences is integral to evaluating the effectiveness of visualizations.

-\textbf{\textit{Affordances}: Be aware of the affordances of chart design choices.} Design choices afford certain ways of seeing and influence the messages that visualization readers understand.
-For instance, data details can be obscured when data are aggregated at too high of a level.
-At the same time, intended messages can be lost by including too much detail.
-Being aware of and balancing the tension between simplicity, detail and transparency are critical in visual data communication to public audiences.
-Displaying detail on demand in novel ways geared toward different audiences offers one potential avenue to address this issue.

-\textbf{\textit{Explain}: Identify and explain reference points in a chart.} Even simple visualizations need reference points to support sensemaking.
-This is important for temporal and geospatial data, but explanations of any thresholds, baselines or terminology should be included in visualizations and the surrounding text.
-Specific information about measurements, models, and data collection should also be attached to a chart.
-The conceptual traceability of chart design choices and data would increase both understanding and trust, as in \citet{Wood2019}.